Melbourne enters new lockdown, barring Australian Open crowds

 “We have dealt with (outbreaks) in the last few weeks in Sydney and Brisbane and Perth, and so a proportionate response... enables tracers to be able to get on top of it and get the same successful result we have seen in other states,” Morrison told reporters.

-Reporting by Swati Pandey and Renju Jose; Writing by Sam Holmes; Editing by William Mallard
+Reporting by Swati Pandey and Renju Jose; Additional reporting by Nick Mulvenney; Writing by Sam Holmes; Editing by William Mallard

 Our Standards: The Thomson Reuters Trust Principles.